lanmanist/pdsnd_github/README.md

 THe project was created on April 1st, 2021

 ### Project Title
-Bikeshare insights
+Bikeshare insights with Python

 ### Description
-The project seeks to explore customer insights into the bike sharing service in the 3 cities of New York, Washington, and Chicago
+The project seeks to explore customer insights into the bike sharing service in the 3 cities of New York, Washington, and Chicago from January to June

 ### Files used
 bikeshare.py